Q & A: Federal Direct Loans

 To receive the funds you must complete a Master Promissory Note (MPN) at www.studentloans.gov.

-Log in using your FAFSA PIN number.
-It is the same four-digit Personal Identification Number (PIN) you used to complete the Free Application for Federal Student Aid (FAFSA).
+Log in using the same FSA ID which was used to complete the Free Application for Federal Student Aid (FAFSA).

 The MPN is a legal document in which the student promises to repay the loan and any accrued interest and fees to the U.S. Department of Education.
 It also explains the terms and conditions of the loan.
 Once the MPN has been completed the school will be informed electronically.

-What if I have lost or forgotten my PIN or I need to apply for one?
+What if I have lost or forgotten my ID/PIN or I need to apply for one?